1794 Treason Trials: Treason Trials of 1794

 After the arrests, the government formed two secret committees to study the papers they had seized from the radicals' houses.
 After the first committee report, the government introduced a bill in the House of Commons to suspend habeas corpus; thus, those arrested on suspicion of treason could be held without bail or charge until February 1795.
 In June 1794 the committee issued a second report, asserting that the radical societies had been planning at least to "over-awe" the sovereign and Parliament by the show of "a great Body of the People" if not to overthrow the government and install a French-style republic.
 They claimed that the societies had attempted to assemble a large armoury for this purpose, but no evidence could be found for it.
 They were charged with an assortment of crimes, but seditious libel and treason were the most serious.

 The government propagated the notion that the radicals had committed a new kind of treason, what they called "modern" or "French" treason.
 While previous defendants had tried to replace one king with another from another dynasty, these democrats wanted to overthrow the entire monarchical system and remove the king entirely.
 "Modern French treason, it seemed, was different from, was worse than, old-fashioned English treason."
-The treason statute, that of the Act of Edward III from 1351, did not apply well to this new kind of treason.
-The Attorney-General Sir John Scott, who would prosecute Hardy and Horne Tooke, "decided to base the indictment on the charge that the societies had been engaged in a conspiracy to levy war against the king, that they intended to subvert the constitution, to depose the King, and put him to death; and for that purpose, and 'with Force and Arms', they conspired to excite insurrection and rebellion" (emphasis in original).
+The treason statute, the Treason Act 1351 (25 Edw.
+3 Stat.
+5. c.
+2), did not apply well to this new kind of treason.
+The Attorney-General Sir John Scott, who would prosecute Hardy and Horne Tooke, "decided to base the indictment on the charge that the societies had been engaged in a conspiracy to levy war against the king, that they intended to subvert the constitution, to depose the king, and put him to death; and for that purpose, and 'with Force and Arms', they conspired to excite insurrection and rebellion" (emphasis in original).